apache/airflow-site/landing-pages/site/content/en/blog/airflow-survey/index.md

 ![](plot3.png)

-Here we see that majority uses Web UI mostly for monitoring purposes:
+Here we see that the majority uses Web UI mostly for monitoring purposes:

 - Monitoring DAGs
 - Accessing logs

-An interesting result is that many people seem to not use backfilling as there’s no other way than to do it by CLI.
+An interesting result is that many people seem not to use backfilling as there’s no other way than to do it by CLI.

 **What executor type do you use?**